Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line: The script first uses head to display first 3 lines of the file, then it passes it to tail which displays the last line (3rd line) of those 3 lines

+7-file: The script uses the echo command with the > redirection operator.
+And then, the file name, basically each character is escaped with the backward slash (\) except the single quote (''), which is escaped by a surrounding double quote ("").

 8-cwd_state: The script uses the ls command with the > redirection operator to either create a new file, or overwrite an existing one